 The Importance of Sleep

-During sleep the immune cell function is improved, which helps our bodies to fight infection (including COVID-19) and kill possible cancer cells.
+During sleep the immune cell function is improved, which helps our bodies to fight infection and kill possible cancer cells.
 Sleep can upregulate genes to promote the immune system, where as limited sleep is associated with upregulation of genes that are associated with promotion of tumours, inflammation and cardiovascular disease.

 Insomnia is difficulty falling asleep, staying asleep, waking up too early or needing a medication to sleep.
-Insomnia tends to be given as a diagnosis when it is interfering with your ability to function.
-However, we all have good and bad days of sleep and no matter where you sit on that sliding scale, things could perhaps always improve!
+Insomnia tends to be given as a diagnosis when it is interfering with your ability to function and when you struggle to sleep, despite the opportunity to do so,

 Dr Spielman talks about factors as: